How To Conduct A Good Podcast Interview

 Focus on the guest(s).

 Now, let’s talk about what to do during your podcast interview.
-As the podcast host, you should be in control of the conversation, but not to the extent that the interview seems to only focus on you.
+As the podcast host, it’s your job to be a great interviewer.
+You should be in control of the conversation, but not to the extent that the interview seems to only focus on you.
 While recording, always make sure to focus on the guest.
 Of course, you will be speaking, answering questions, and offering insight as well.
-But, it’s important to highlight and/or showcase your guest – that’s why you invited them, right?
+But, it’s important to highlight and/or showcase your guest—that’s why you invited them, right?
 Ways to focus on your guest include asking relevant questions, giving them ample opportunity to share and speak, and staying on topic.

 Ask the right questions.

 To keep your interview interesting and engaging, it’s essential to ask the right questions.
+You can incorporate some basic questions in there, of course, but keep it on brand.
 Asking off topic, controversial, or random questions can make for a less interesting, or even awkward, interview.
 Be sure to take the time to craft interesting and engaging questions and always feel free to have your guest double check these questions in your pre-interview process.
-This way, they can remove any questions or topics that they feel uncomfortable talking about, help prevent those awkward silences, and reduce editing time later.
+This way, they can remove any questions or topics that they feel uncomfortable talking about.
+This can also help prevent those awkward silences and reduce editing time later.

 Practice active listening.